Pavucsan/minesweeper/README.md

 3. **Game Play**: Manages the gameplay, including the user's input, the game loop, checking for win conditions, and printing the game board.
 4. **MinesweeperApp**: The main entry point of the application.
 It handles input validation for the grid size and number of mines, initiates the game, and processes user commands.

+### Assumptions:
+- The game board is a square grid, and the size is a positive integer greater than 0.
+- The number of mines is a positive integer and does not exceed 35% of the total grid size.
+- The grid size can vary, but it should be practical for standard console-based interaction.

 ### Game Flow:
 1. **User Input**: